digital-Swaraj/Catchup/README.md

 ## Files

-There is normal js and minimized js file in Catchup.
+There is normal js file in Catchup.

 ## Usage